 SSA processes the Buy-In notification and stops withholding Part B premiums from the beneficiary's Social Security check.
 Withholding cessation typically occurs the first day of the second month following SSA notification.

 This is the step that beneficiaries actually experience.
-They notice that their Social Security check is suddenly $202.90 higher each month (the Part B premium amount).
+They notice that their Social Security check is suddenly $202.90 higher each month, the amount of the 2026 standard Part B premium that was previously being withheld.

 Timeline: 30-60 days from Buy-In activation (depending on the calendar cycle).